zabellemotte/moodle-socialflow-log/README.md

 # Configuration

 You only have to configure the log plugin.
 The logstore plugin has options related to logging data and writing data to the database.
 The block plugin has no option but need to be added on the Default Dashboard via menu
-Administration > Site administration > Appearance > Default Dashboard page
+> Administration > Site administration > Appearance > Default Dashboard page

 The log plugin settings page can be found in:
-Administration > Site Administration > Plugins > Log plugins > Socialflow
+> Administration > Site Administration > Plugins > Log plugins > Socialflow

 The logstore has the following options:
-- log_scope: One of all, include, exclude.
+- `log_scope`: One of all, include, exclude.
 Defines the scope of the logging process.
 By default, everything is logged.
-        Option all: Logs all events
+       * Option all: Logs all events
-        Option include: Log events only in courses specified via course_ids Option exclude: Log events excluding the courses specified via course_ids
+       * Option include: Log events only in courses specified via course_ids
+       * Option exclude: Log events excluding the courses specified via course_ids
-- course_ids: To be used with the log_scope option include or exclude to only track specific courses.
+- `course_ids`: To be used with the log_scope option include or exclude to only track specific courses.
 Example: 10,153,102.
-- tracking_roles: Define which roles should be tracked (whitelist) unless specified via nontracking_roles.
+- `tracking_roles`: Define which roles should be tracked (whitelist) unless specified via nontracking_roles.
 This is useful if you only want to track specific roles (like students or guests).
 By default, all roles are tracked.
 Example: student,guest.
 See Role Tracking for more information.
-- nontracking_roles: Define which roles should not be tracked.
+- `nontracking_roles`: Define which roles should not be tracked.
 This is useful if you don't want to track specific roles (like managers or teachers).
 By default, no roles are ignored.
 Example: teacher,editingteacher,manager.
 See Role Tracking for more information.
-    buffersize: Same as buffersize of other loggers.
+- `buffersize`: Same as buffersize of other loggers.
 In case a single page fires more than one event, this is the number of events that will be buffered before writing them to database.
 Defaults to 50.

 # Data privacy

 Social Flow plugins log no personal data.

 When an event is triggered inside of Moodle, the following data is logged by the logstore plugin:

-Table: logstore_socialflow_log
+Table: `logstore_socialflow_log`
-- id : BIGINT
+- `id` : BIGINT
-- eventid : INT (Type of action, e.g. "Resource viewed")
+- `eventid` : INT (Type of action, e.g. "Resource viewed")
-- courseid :	BIGINT (Corresponding course)
+- `courseid` :	BIGINT (Corresponding course)
-- contextid : BIGINT (Corresponding context, e.g. ID of the resource that was viewed)
+- `contextid` : BIGINT (Corresponding context, e.g. ID of the resource that was viewed)
-- timecreated : BIGINT (Date and time, exact to the second)
+- `timecreated` : BIGINT (Date and time, exact to the second)

 In addition, there are helper tables, that do not store data-privacy related data and only exist to speed up queries or to minimize storage requirements.